TheNotMichi/HorseAI/README.md

 The application will automatically open in your default web browser.

+---

+## Requirements

+* Python 3.8 or later
+* A modern browser with WebGPU support
+* Windows, Linux or macOS

+---

 ## Technologies

 * HTML5
 * CSS3
 * JavaScript (ES Modules)
 * WebLLM
+* WebGPU
 * Tailwind CSS
 * Python

+---

 ## License